Substra/substra/references/cli.md

                                   [required]
   --test-opener FILE              opener.py file to use during testing.
                                   [required]
-  --metrics DIRECTORY             metrics directory to use during both
+  --metrics PATH                  metrics directory or archive to use during
-                                  training and testing.  [required] --rank INTEGER                  will be passed to the algo during training.
+                                  both training and testing.  [required] --rank INTEGER                  will be passed to the algo during training.
   --train-data-samples DIRECTORY  directory of data samples directories to use
                                   during training.